Sanix-Darker/Brute-Force-Login/README.md

 ### NOTE:

-if you don't want to deploy the target locally or doesn't have PHP install localy, you can use this link to set an attack : [Target LINK](http://grabme.herokuapp.com/target/)
+if you don't want to deploy the target locally or doesn't have PHP install localy, you can use this link to set an attack :

+- [Target LINK](http://grabme.herokuapp.com/target/) (Where you can test your attacks)
-Username : sanix
+- Username : sanix
-Password : .bleach1234
+- Password : .bleach1234
-PS: on the password, don't forget the "." before b of bleach
+- PS: on the password, don't forget the "." before b of bleach

 ## Execution of BFL